How To Start a Business in 13 Steps

 4. Register your business

 Once you have a business structure in place, the next step is to register your business with the appropriate governmental agencies.
 Often, this means registering your business name and important documents, like your articles of incorporation, with your area’s governing bodies.
-However, it can also include setting up an employee identification number (EIN) for tax purposes and gathering any applicable licenses and permits.
+You’ll also need to get a federal tax ID.
+This employee identification number (EIN) will be required to file taxes, open bank accounts and perform other essential tasks for your business.

 Now, it’s time to organize your business finances.
-It’s crucial to keep your business and personal finances separate from the start in order to minimize your personal liability.
-That’s why taking steps like opening a business bank account and getting a business credit card are so crucial when you’re just getting your business off the ground.
+It’s crucial to keep your business and personal finances separate from the start to minimize your personal liability.
+That’s why taking steps like opening a business bank account and getting a business credit card — if you plan to use credit — are so crucial when you’re just getting your business off the ground.

 For one, there are business loans for startups.
 Once you’re a more established business, you might want to consider SBA loans, which can provide large amounts with relatively low interest.
 There are also small business grants that you could apply for, but competition can be steep.
 You could also try to find investors, whether they end up being family and friends or more official venture capitalists.